kuboon/restful_error/README.md

 config.action_dispatch.rescue_responses["Pundit::NotAuthorizedError"] = :unauthorized # or 401
 ```

-RestfulError will use this configuration to lookup status code and
+RestfulError will use these configurations to lookup status code and
-`@response_message` will be set.
+`@response_message` will be set on `exceptions_app`.

 ```yaml
 ja: